Healing Guide

 Race

-• High Elves, Dark Elves, and Argonians have the highest magicka pools and stat bonuses and can put out a little bit stronger heals than the rest
+• High Elves, Dark Elves, and Argonians have the highest magicka pools and stat bonuses that affect healing, so they can put out a little bit stronger heals than the rest

 • Bretons have excellent magicka sustain, well suited for casting expensive healing skills without running out of resources